yantong1775/groundx-on-prem/README.md

 ## VPC and Kubernetes Cluster

-`environment.sh` is a script that helps you set up a VPC and Kubernetes cluster.
+`bin/environment` is a script that helps you set up a VPC and Kubernetes cluster.
 Hosting environments that the script currently supports can be found below.

 ### Usage

 ```
-./environment.sh [component] [options]
+bin/environment [component] [options]
 ```

 Component is the cloud environment or Kubernetes cluster configuration you wish to manage.